Hinckley: Transport

 The town is equidistant (19 km/12 miles) from Coventry and Leicester and 8 km to the east of Nuneaton.
 The small town of Ibstock is 18 km to the north on the A447.

 Roads

 The A47 between Nuneaton and Leicester was by-passed around the town during the early 1990s when the Northern Perimeter Road (Normandy Way) was completed.
 As well as relieving congestion in the town centre, new commercial developments have been built along the route.

 Hinckley is also served by the A5 and the M69.
 The A5 links Hinckley to Tamworth, Staffordshire in the north-west and Milton Keynes in the south-east.
 The M69 links Hinckley to the nearest cities, Coventry, and Leicester, and the M1 and M6 motorways.

 Bus

 Arriva Midlands are the main operator of bus services within the town centre operating services to Leicester, Burbage, Earl Shilton and Nuneaton from their depot in Barwell.

-Roberts Travel Group operate service 159 to Coalville while Stagecoach in Warwickshire also operate a number of other routes around Hinckley.
+Centrebus operate service LC6 to Coalville while Stagecoach in Warwickshire also operate a number of other routes around Hinckley.
+Stagecoach operate the 148 alongside Arriva's 158, Leicester - Nuneaton, whilst the 148 continues to Coventry.